SammysHP/BetaBlog/README.md

 ## What is BetaBlog?

 *BetaBlog* is the software I'm using for my blog at <http://www.sammyshp.de/betablog>.
 After several years with ready-made blog software I was tired of software that doesn't fit my needs.
-So I decided to write ony myself.
+So I decided to write one myself.

 I like minimalism, so *BetaBlog* was designed as a single-file script.
 After one week I realized that it got too complex and I splitted it up into several files, using object oriented programming.
 Many features were added in the following months, but it's still a very minimal system.